foolishsailor/savant/README.md

 ![savant-logo](./frontend/public/assets/logo512.png)

-# Savant: ask me a question Ill tell you no lies.
+# Savant: Ask me a question, I'll tell you no lies.

 An AI document ingestion, analysis and query tool